How Long Will It Take a Dog to Pass a Foreign Object?

 See files for Dogs

-Intriguing and playful, our dogs are known for their curious nature.
-While this endearing trait often brings joy, it can also lead to troublesome situations that pet owners need to be aware of.
-Animals, including dogs, rely heavily on their senses of smell and taste to explore the world around them.
-Unfortunately, this means that they may find objects that pique their interest or seem particularly appealing, and their natural instinct may drive them to put such objects in their mouths.
-However, the consequences of ingesting foreign bodies can quickly escalate into severe and even life-threatening situations for our beloved pets.
+While their curiosity can be endearing, it can also lead dogs to consumer foreign bodies which can pose serious health problems.
+Dogs rely heavily on their senses of smell and taste to explore the world around them.
+Unfortunately, this means that they may find objects that pique their interest or seem particularly appealing.
+Their natural instinct may drive them to put such objects in their mouths.
+The consequences of ingesting foreign objects can quickly escalate into severe and even life-threatening situations for our beloved pets.

 What is a gastrointestinal foreign body in a dog?